-In the long run, this translates into more productive PC lifecycle management, greater helpdesk efficiency, and lower IT operational costs.
-Computer imaging solutions can also be used to push software updates and patches, keeping endpoints up to date and secure.
-Other common scenarios include:
+In the long run, it translates into more productive PC lifecycle management, greater help desk efficiency, and lower IT operational costs.
+IT teams can use computer imaging solutions to push software updates and patches more efficiently to multiple computers, keeping them up to date and secure.
+Other common scenarios for computer imaging include:

 Better endpoint security